Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 However, **not** using the word '`QuantumCodeUnicorn`' in your project implies that the `QuantumCodeUnicorn` Foundation **does** own your project.
 If you would like to keep ownership of your work, please always use the word '`QuantumCodeUnicorn`' in it.

 Here are some examples:<br>
-✅ DreamBerdScript (not owned by the `QuantumCodeUnicorn` Foundation - you are free to use this name)<br>
+✅ QuantumCodeUnicornScript (not owned by the `QuantumCodeUnicorn` Foundation - you are free to use this name)<br>
 ❌ ECMAScript (owned by the `QuantumCodeUnicorn` Foundation - please consider renaming)<br>
 ❌ Rust Foundation (owned by the `QuantumCodeUnicorn` Foundation - please consider renaming)